morganrosenberg50/DSCI_522_US_social_determinants_of_health_by_county/README.md

 ## Usage

-To replicate the analysis, please have a `kaggle.json` file containing your Kaggle credentials and a `data` directory at the root containing the subdirectories `raw` and `processed`.
+To replicate the analysis, please have a `kaggle.json` file containing your Kaggle credentials.
 To obtain your Kaggle credentials, follow the instructions on [Kaggle](https://www.kaggle.com/docs/api).
 Next, clone this GitHub repository, install the dependencies listed below, and run the following commands at the command line/terminal from the root directory of this
 project: